To receive additional information about this program and speak with a member of our team, complete the form.

 The objective of this program is to foster critical thinking and to develop skills needed for independent laboratory study.
 This is accomplished, in part, by offering advanced lecture, seminar and laboratory courses.

 See also the graduate catalog for details on both options.
 View the biology graduate course listing.

-It is also possible to obtain an M.S. degree in Marine Science and Technology or Biomedical Engineering and Biotechnology through Intercampus Graduate School Programs offered together with other campuses of the UMass System.
+Additionally, the UMass Intercampus Graduate School offers an M.S. degree in Marine Science and Technology or Biomedical Engineering and Biotechnology.
 Contact David Ryan regarding marine science and Stephen McCarthy regarding biomedical engineering.

 While it is possible to complete M.S. requirements without the thesis or project option, participation in a research project or thesis is a key activity that can distinguish graduate from undergraduate education.
 All full-time M.S. degree students are, therefore, strongly urged to elect thesis or project options.

 If you have admission questions and inquiries send an e-mail to email@example.com.

 Please note that the deadlines for receipt of complete applications are Oct.
 15 and Jan.
 10 for the following spring and fall semesters, respectively.

 Matriculated students with specific questions about our master's program should contact Jeffrey R. Moore, our graduate coordinator.